GeoMattB/badlands_doe_toolset/README.md

 A set of tools that combines the setup and analysis of Badlands using Design of Experiments (DoEgen) python software.
 * Template to setup and run the DoEgen design of experiments (DoE) python software that will generate the design for multiple experiments.
-* A utility to automatically build the Badlands experiment configuration files
+* A utility to take the experiment design outputs from DoEgen and build the equivalent (multiple) Badlands experiment configuration files
 * Scripts to run the multiple badlands models simulataneously using python multiprocessing module.
 * A set of post-processing and evaluation tools to compare and evaluate the multiple models that result from the experiments.
 * Addtional utilities to allow further investigation of Badlands models.